-In this post, you'll learn the GoPro sunset timelapse settings you need to create your own sunset timelapse.
+In this post, you'll learn the GoPro sunset timelapse settings, gear, and tips you need to create your own sunset timelapse.
 It's super easy and will capture the memory like nothing else.
 Let's do this!

 A few years ago, I created my first time lapse video while visiting the Galapagos Islands.
 The images and video in this post were all shot on Isabela Island.
 This beach is directly in front of the Red Mangrove Lodge, where we were staying.